Learn more about a dataset

 - Find specific data within the overall dataset, using the search box at the top of the data table.

 - Remove the preview map - i.e. the map on the right half of your screen - so you can more easily view the tabular data.
 You can do this by clicking on the small arrow, and the map will disappear.
 You can find this arrow on the right margin of the table.

 - Zoom to the point in the map that represents each individual row of data, by clicking the magnifying glass.

 - Generate a link for each individual row, using the link symbol in the second column.

 API and web services

-Select Services to find APIs and web services available for each dataset.
+If enabled for your chosen dataset, Services will list APIs and web services available for each dataset.
 This page provides brief instructions, and will link to documentation on the specific API or service in question.